Many Questions Surround Justin Timberlake's Super Bowl Halftime Show

 With the exception of Super Bowl LI, most Super Bowl performances involve special guests.
 In Super Bowl 50, Coldplay called on Beyonce and Bruno Mars.
 In Super Bowl XLIX, Katy Perry headlined the show and brought with her Lenny Kravitz and Missy Elliot.

 So who might he bring on stage?
-Could we see the other members of NSYNC or even Janet Jackson?
+Could we even see Janet Jackson?

 After the highly famous “wardrobe malfunction” at Super Bowl XXXVIII involving the two, many were surprised that Timberlake was given another chance to perform, but not Jackson.
 There’s a chance that Timberlake may bring Jackson on stage, which many think he should, and cause quite the surprise to make this a memorable halftime show.